Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Shield Display Health Type"		"2"

 			// The Mutant Tank's shield has a glow outline when activated.
+			// Note: This setting relies on the glow settings under the "Tank #/Glow" section.
+			// Note: The glow outline may not appear most of the time when the "Glow Type" setting is set to "0" because the shield must be fully visible to the player in order for the glow outline to appear.
+Since a part of the shield is always under the ground, it is only fully visible when the Tank is climbing or is in the air.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF